brweber2/octopress/source/_posts/2012-03-24-introducing-logic-redux.markdown

 ---
 layout: post
-title: "Introducing Logic-Redux"
+title: "Introducing logic-redux"
 date: 2012-03-24 18:25
 comments: false
 categories: [Prolog, Logic Programming, Programming Languages]
 ---

-# logic-redux

 Introducing logic-redux, a new logic programming language that runs on the JVM that can be used with its own syntax or via a Java API.

-log-redux can be found on github at <https://github.com/brweber2/logic-redux>
+logic-redux can be found on github at <https://github.com/brweber2/logic-redux>

 ## Learning